 The Double Wall Technique is a method used for measuring wall thickness.
 It involves inserting the probe or sensor between two parallel walls to measure the thickness between them.
 This technique is particularly useful when direct access to both sides of the material is not possible.

-By using the Double Wall Technique, accurate measurements of wall thickness can be obtained, providing valuable information about the structural integrity of the material.
-This technique is widely applied in various industries, such as manufacturing, construction, and maintenance, to ensure the quality and safety of structural components.
+Using the Double Wall Technique allows professionals to obtain accurate wall thickness measurements, providing valuable insights into the material’s structural integrity.
+Various industries—such as manufacturing, construction, and maintenance—widely apply this technique to ensure the quality and safety of structural components.

 3. Ultrasonic Testing (UT)